mimblewimble/grin/doc/intro.md

 * Scales mostly with the number of users and minimally with the number of transactions (<100 byte `kernel`), resulting in a large space saving compared to other blockchains.
 * Strong and proven cryptography.
-MimbleWimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
+Mimblewimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
 * Design simplicity that makes it easy to audit and maintain over time.
 * Community driven, encouraging mining decentralization.